timo-de-winter/laravel-docker/README.md

 This interactive command will:
 - Ask for your project name
+- Ask which database service you want to use (MariaDB, MySQL, or PostgreSQL)
+- Ask if you want to install Claude Code in your container
+- Automatically install and configure Laravel Horizon for queue processing
 - Publish Docker configuration files
 - Create a custom binary script for your project
 - Set up all necessary Docker services